pjakovits/FaaSfunc/README.md

 This repository contains example FaaS functions

-## 1. thumbinail_example
+## 1. thumbnail_example
-Simple OpenFaaS Python function for generating a thumbinail.
+Simple OpenFaaS Python function for generating a thumbnail.
 Expects the input to be a multipart/form-data, (e.g. sent though a typical HTTP form).
 Uses Python Pillow image processing library.

 ### Assumptions:
 Content-Type of the input: multipart/form-data